kkrypt0nn/Python-Discord-Bot-Template/README.md

 This repository is a template that everyone can use for the start of their discord bot.

 When I first started creating my discord bot it took me a while to get everything setup and working with cogs and more.
 I would've been happy if there were any template existing.
-But there wasn't any existing template.
-That's why I decided to create my own template to let <b>you</b> guys create your discord bot in an easy way.
+However, there wasn't any existing template.
+That's why I decided to create my own template to let <b>you</b> guys create your discord bot easily.

 Please note that this template is not supposed to be the best template, but a good template to start learning how discord.py works and to make your own bot in a simple way.
-You're

 If you plan to use this template to make your own template or bot, you **have to** give me credits somewhere and keep the copyright notice on the files.